-template< typename ConstBufferSequence, typename WriteToken = DEFAULT> DEDUCED async_write_some( const ConstBufferSequence & buffers, WriteToken && token = DEFAULT);
+template< typename ConstBufferSequence, typename WriteHandler> DEDUCED async_write_some( const ConstBufferSequence & buffers, WriteHandler && handler);

 This function is used to asynchronously write data to the stream socket.
-It is an initiating function for an asynchronous operation, and always returns immediately.
+The function call always returns immediately.

 void handler( const boost::system::error_code& error, // Result of operation. std::size_t bytes_transferred // Number of bytes written. );